 Interactive online learning entails going beyond the passive one-way nodes of reading, listening, and watching static content.
-It includes pulling out the exact content you want and manipulating it rather than just waiting for information and digesting it.
+It includes pulling out the exact content you want and manipulating it, rather than just waiting for information and digesting it.
 Having said that, it’s important to understand these four concepts to grasp what interactive online learning is all about.

-Principles of Interactive Online Learning
+Key Principles of Interactive Learning

 Interactive online learning doesn’t happen by accident.
 It’s a result of a systematic, planned development process.
 Before creating an eLearning course, an expert also needs to be aware of the principles of online learning.
 There are certain patterns in which people process information.